On Cremona Transformations of P^3 which factorize in a minimal form: Associated Cremona transformations and Main Results

 If $o\not \in q(E)$, then $o':=p(q^{-1}(o))\not\in\Gamma$ defines an isolated point of $\bas(\varphi)$.

 Finally, we suppose $o\in C_5$.
 In this case the fiber $F_o:=q^{-1}(o)\subset F$ is a smooth rational curve.
 From (\ref{eq3.2-2}) we get

 Then $p(F_o)$ is a line 3-secant to $\Gamma$. \end{proof}

-\begin{rem} With a small additional effort we may prove that the bidegree $(3,3)$ Cremona transformations appearing in the theorem are determinantal.
-In fact, a union of curves as in $\bas(\varphi)$, in cases (a)ii and (b)ii, both are sextic curves of arithmetic genus 3 and one may proves such curves are Arithmetic Cohen-Macaulay (or use \cite{Pa97}).
-The maps in (a)ii and (b)ii correspond, respectively, to the cases $T^{(6)}_{33}$ and $T^{(2)}_{33}$ in table \cite[pag.
+\begin{rem} With a small additional effort we may prove that the bidegree $(3,3)$ Cremona transformations appearing in Theorem \ref{thm4} are determinantal.
+In fact, in cases (a)ii and (b)ii, the base locus $\bas(\varphi)$ is a sextic curve of arithmetic genus 3 and one may prove that such a curve is arithmetically Cohen-Macaulay (or use \cite{Pa97}).
+The birational maps in (a)ii and (b)ii correspond, respectively, to the cases $T^{(6)}_{33}$ and $T^{(2)}_{33}$ in table \cite[pag.
 185]{SR}. \end{rem}

-From the Theorems above it follows (to compare with Remarks \ref{rem-table1} and \ref{rem-table2}):
+From the theorems above it follows (to compare with Remarks \ref{rem-table1} and \ref{rem-table2}):